 Skip to Content

 Faculty at the Center for Health and Social Policy design and conduct rigorous, innovative research with the goal of informing public debate and improving policymaking and health and social outcomes.
 Current research initiatives include a range of projects on educator effectiveness and educational interventions, family and child support, minority aging, immigrant health services, juvenile justice interventions and health care services delivery and reform.
-See the links to the left for recent publications and working papers.
-For copies of articles, please contact the authors directly.

 In the Project on Educator Effectiveness and Quality (PEEQ), CHASP Professors Cynthia Osborne, Jane Lincove and Paul Von Hippel are conducting research commissioned by the Texas Education Agency to develop a metric to assess the performance of new teachers during their first three years in the classroom.
 The metric will be used to provide feedback to educator preparation programs, teachers, and policymakers to improve teaching and enhance student learning.